juiian7/ApateJS-Retro/README.md

 The ParticleSystem is an Enitiy object which handles multiple entity simulations.

-You can control it by overwriting the `generateParticle` function.
+Control particles by overwriting the `generateParticle` function.

 ```js
 import { Apate, ParticleSystem, Color } from "../../src/apate.js";